 Countries and regions

 July 2016 marks the fifth anniversary of the EU-South Korea Free Trade Agreement (FTA)entered into force in July 2011.
 It is the first of a new generation of FTAs.
 It goes further than any previous agreements in lifting trade barriers and it is also the EU's first trade deal with an Asian country.

 - In addition to eliminating duties on nearly all trade in goods, the FTA addresses non-tariff barriers to trade with specific focus on the automotive, pharmaceuticals, medical devices and electronics sectors.

 - The agreement also creates new opportunities for market access in services and investments, and includes provisions in areas such as competition policy, government procurement, intellectual property rights, transparency in regulation and sustainable development.

 - The EU and South Korea are important trading partners.
-South Korea is the EU's tenth largest export destination, whereas the EU is South Korea's fourth export destination (after China, Japan and the US).
+South Korea is the EU's eighth largest export destination, whereas the EU is South Korea's fourth export destination (after China, US and Japan).